tango-controls-hdbpp/libhdbpp-cassandra/INSTALL.md

 Using the above CMake flags above its possible to use tango and other libraries from non-standard locations.
 This is the preferred method, i.e. add all library and include paths to the above flags.

-For convenience there also exists four path flags to define the install location of various dependencies.
-This is to aid moving from the older environment variable based system to the new CMake system.
+For convenience there also exists five path flags to define the install location of various dependencies.
+This is to aid a situation where everything is installed non-standard.
 These can be passed in like normal CMake flags using the -D syntax, or exported into the local bash environment where they will be picked up by the build system.

 | Path Flag | Description |
 |-----------|-------------|